parthivrmenon/aws_saa/26_aws_security_and_encryption.md

     * API Gateway
 - Note: You cannot use ACM with EC2 instances directly.

-## AWS ACM - Reuqestint a Public Certificate
+## AWS ACM - Requesting a Public Certificate
 - List domains (FQDN or wildcard) for which you want to request a certificate
-- Selectt validation method (DNS or Email)
+- Select validation method (DNS or Email)
-    - Email validation sends an email to the contacts listed in WHOIS
+    - Email validation sends an email to the contacts listed in WHOIS database.
     - DNS validation requires you to add a CNAME record to your domain
-- After a few hours certificate is issued and setup f or auto-renewal 60 days before expiry.
+- After a few hours certificate is issued
+- Certificate is setup for auto-renewal 60 days before expiry.

 ## AWS ACM - Importing a Private Certificate
 - No auto-renewal